 Underwater

-The Cathedral is about 3km from the fishing town called Villaricos.
+The Cathedral lies about 3km from the fishing village of Villaricos.

-The solitary rock that makes up the Cathedral emerges from a depth of 30m.
-In the southern area of the cathedral there is a 3x4 opening that will allow us to enter it.
-On the walls and also on the ceiling of the cave there are different types of coral and sponges that cover them.
-The ground is made of fine coral, so we must be careful: if we flap it we worsen visibility.
+This solitary rock formation rises from a depth of 30m.
+On the southern side of the Cathedral there's a 3×4m opening allowing access to the interior.
+The walls and ceiling of the cave are covered with various types of coral and sponges.
+The floor consists of fine coral, so divers must take care not to kick it up and reduce visibility.

 Group of divers

-Scorpionfish and moray eels have made this cave their home (although we can't guarantee you'll see them).
-In the center of the cave there is a stone block that was placed several years ago by some divers.
+Scorpionfish and moray eels have made this cave their home (though sightings aren't guaranteed).
+In the cave's centre is a stone block placed there years ago by divers.

-Parts of the rock are porous and we will see a curtain of bubbles rising from the peak of the rock.
-These are some bubbles that we exhaled when we were in the cavity.
+Parts of the rock are porous, creating a curtain of ascending bubbles from the rock's peak - these are bubbles exhaled by previous divers in the cavity.